seregazhuk/php-pinterest-bot/README.md

 $info = $bot->getClientInfo(true);
 ```

-You can get an url of the last visited page:
+You can execGet an url of the last visited page:
 ```php
 $url = $bot->getHttpClient()->getCurrentUrl();
 ```